Insights

 Anecdotes can give your audience a quick example that helps them process a particular teaching point or understand a complex topic.
 They can add a moment of levity or amusement that infuses much-needed contrast into your speech.

 The defining feature of a story is conflict.
 This essential element raises the stakes, adds tension, and engages your audience.
-Without conflict, your story will most likely bore or leave your audience asking, “Why is he telling us this?”
+Without conflict, your story will most likely bore or leave your audience asking, “Why is she telling us this?”

 Strong stories usually have a three-act structure.
-The majority of a story is in the second act—where conflict produces action, which produces more conflict, and on and on and on.
+The majority of a story is in the second act—where conflict produces action, which produces more conflict, and on and on.
 The conflict-action-resolution pattern makes for a story that’s exciting, compelling, and memorable.

 Full Transcript